ruszkipista/access4all/README.md

 ## 1. User Experience design
 ### 1.1 Strategy Plane
 Stakeholders of the website:
+Coders in the hackathon:  Istvan, Slava, Jack, Ivana and Debbie.
+CI organisers and their guests from SODA.

 #### 1.1.1 Goals and Objectives of Stakeholders (users)
 |User|Goals, Needs, Objectives|